1. Like many of today’s celebrities, Alexander Hamilton probably lied about his age.

 3. Alexander Hamilton was the subject of one of America’s first highly publicized political sex scandals.

 In 1791 the married Hamilton met a young Philadelphia woman named Maria Reynolds, who claimed she needed cash because her husband had left her with a small daughter to support.
-Himself an orphan, Hamilton quickly agreed, but their financial arrangement soon morphed into a trickier entanglement as the pair embarked on an affair that would last more than three years.
+Himself an orphan, Hamilton quickly agreed, but their financial arrangement soon morphed into a trickier entanglement as the pair embarked on an affair that would last just over a year.
 Maria Reynolds was no desperate housewife, however.
 She and her husband, James, had carefully planned the affair in an attempt to extort even larger amounts from then-Secretary Hamilton, who readily coughed up the sums.
 After James Reynolds was implicated in another financial scandal, he informed investigators—a group that included James Monroe and Frederick Muhlenberg—that Hamilton had been using government funds as hush money.
 When confronted with this, Hamilton admitted to the affair, but he also insisted that he had used his own personal funds to cover it up, even showing Monroe his love letters from Maria Reynolds as proof.
 Satisfied that this was a private matter, Monroe and Muhlenberg agreed not to expose Hamilton.
 However, Monroe gave the letters to his close friend Thomas Jefferson, one of Hamilton’s fiercest political enemies.
 Jefferson passed them on to publisher James Callender, already notorious as the preeminent 19th-century peddler of political gossip.
 In 1797 the scandal exploded after Callender printed the Reynolds-Hamilton letters in his paper.
 Hamilton, more concerned with how the allegations of misuse of public funds would hurt him politically than how the news would affect his family, went on the offensive.
 He published his own lengthy pamphlet in which he acknowledged the extramarital relationship.
 Hamilton was publicly applauded for his honesty, but his political career was effectively destroyed.

 4. Alexander Hamilton and his eldest son were killed under similar circumstances and in the same location.